fernandobarrosd/fernandobarrosd/README.md

 # 😁 About me

-Gratuated from Instituto Federal Rio-grandense (IFSUL) in the end of 2023, i am search my first job oportunity in the technology area.
+Graduated from Instituto Federal Rio-grandense (IFSUL) in the end of 2023, i am search my first job oportunity in the technology area.

 **<p>Name: Fernando de Barros</p>**